mattetti/merb-book/book-content/en/2-getting-started/1-install-instructions.markdown

 # Getting started
 We will need to install Merb in order to use the framework.
-However, before we install Merb you will need to have installed, a C compiler, Ruby and [RubyGems](http://www.rubygems.org/), and database (if you want to persist your models).
+However, before we install Merb you will need to have installed a C compiler, Ruby and [RubyGems](http://www.rubygems.org/), and a database (if you want to persist your models).

 ## OS X